jekyllt/jasper/README.md

 ### Author pages

-As discussed [here](https://github.com/biomadeira/jasper/issues/3), in order to properly generate author pages you need to rename the field *categories* in the front matter of every post to match that of your *username* as defined in the *[\_config.yml](_config.yml)* file.
+In order to properly generate author pages you need to rename the field *categories* in the front matter of every post to match that of your each author *username* as defined in the *[\_config.yml](_config.yml)* file.
-This probably means that with a bit of hacking you could in principle generate multiple author blogs.
-Check this [link](https://github.com/biomadeira/jasper/issues/10) for more on working with multiple authors...
+With the latest update, multiple author blogs are now supported out of the box.

 ## Issues and contributing

-This install builds well with Ruby v2.1.1 and Jekyll v3.0.0.
+This install builds well with Ruby v2.4.2 and Jekyll v3.6.2.
 If you run into any problems please log them on the [issue tracker](https://github.com/biomadeira/jasper/issues).

 Feel free pull-request your patches and fixes.